What the FAQ

 -

 We’d be glad to, whilst giving him a piece of our minds.
-But more importantly, we want to equip thousands of men to confidently and effectively engage with the young men Andrew Tate influences.
-By becoming more informed, more empathetic, and more vocal about why these conversations matter, those men can help shift perspectives where it counts the most.
+But more importantly, we want to equip thousands of men to confidently engage with the young men Andrew Tate influences.
+Not by lecturing them.
+By being the kind of men worth listening to — more informed, more open, and more willing to say why these conversations matter.